patrickarlt/dev-summit-2019-talks/js-for-geographers/presentation.md

 ## Fight JavaScript Fatigue

 * The JS API is MORE then enough for simple mapping apps
-* Many configurable apps and storymaps are built without frameworks for excessive tools
+* Many configurable apps and storymaps are built without frameworks or excessive tools
 * Add tools when you **KNOW** you will benefit from using them
 * Too many tools === Lots of complexity to manage
+* Don't touch tools until you feel limited by your current approach

 <aside class="notes">
   (Pat)